warint/EpiBibR/README.md

 # Overview

-EpiBibR stands for “epidemiology-based bibliography for R.” The R package is under the MIT License and as such is a free resource based on the open science principles (reproducible research, open data, open code).
+EpiBibR is **updated daily**.
+It stands for “epidemiology-based bibliography for R.” The R package is under the MIT License and as such is a free resource based on the open science principles (reproducible research, open data, open code).
 The resource may be used by researchers, whose domain is